 This is a large timepiece but, sadly, its case is fabricated from plastic.

-The watch’s dial is white and rimmed with one of seven available colors.
+The watch’s dial is white and rimmed with one of seven available colours.
 I chose orange.
-The hands are coated in luminous paint and edged with a color that matches the rim.
+The hands are coated in luminous paint and edged with a colour that matches the rim.

 The hour markers of the dial and dial rim do not quite match and the decorative subdials are rather plain.
 Overall, however, the effect is one of cheerfulness.

-The band is composed of either rubber or silicone—my guess is the later—quite thick and 23.5mm in width.
+The band is composed of either rubber or silicone—my guess is the latter—quite thick and 23.5mm in width.
 This is a comfortable band of good quality.

-While I am not particularly enthralled with its plastic case, the Weijieshi A5271-1 is my favorite timepiece of this lot.
+While I am not particularly enthralled with its plastic case, the Weijieshi A5271-1 is my favourite timepiece of this lot.
 It is cheerful, comfortable, and looks great.
 The other watches will end their lives hidden in my junk drawer.
 The Weijieshi, on the other hand, will be worn proudly as I pull weeds from my pathetic excuse for a garden.

 You really do get what you pay for.
 Two of these watches were priced at less than four dollars—including shipping—and were not of sufficient quality to be considered anything but junk.
 The two remaining contenders cost me $5.25 each and managed to scrape by with an acceptable grade.